5 min read

 They understand which products have strong support models, which vendors are investing in R&D, and how each platform performs in specific industry verticals.
 That context is critical when comparing vendors whose sales materials may look nearly identical.

 An experienced consulting team manages requirements gathering, market scanning, vendor scoring, demo facilitation, and negotiation strategy—ensuring you make decisions with clarity and confidence.
+To explore proven methods, see our article on ERP selection best practices.

 Key Stakeholders to Include on the ERP Project Team